fjfinch/OPSEC/README.md

 Note: open the 'Notes' folder in Obsidian.
 Notes are written with Obsidian and are not optimized for GitHub.
 Text might look janky and pictures might not load.

 ### Tools
-Tools are mostly submodules linked to their main Git repository.
-They are included for me to be easily pulled.
+In general, non-python tools will be installed with APT and python tools with pipx.
+Other tools, which cant do this, will be pulled directly from Git and stored as submodules in this folder.
 Credits to the writers and contributors for making these awesome tools.

+* apt (non-python tools)
+* pipx (python tools)
+* git (other tools)

 ## Install
 Ansible is used to update the VM, install tools, configure them and change VM settings, like global Git settings, create SSH keys and change the default shell to ZSH.
 It is set up to be idempotent.

-In general, non-python tools will be installed with APT and python tools with pipx.
-Other weird tools will be pulled directly from Git (and stored as submodules in the tools folder of this project).

-* apt (non-python tools)
-* pipx (python tools)
-* git (other tools)

 To use this repo, a couple of programs are required: